gabry1998/Self-Supervised-Anomaly-Detection/README.md

 ### Generating Big Defect
 If the Y label is equal to 1, a non-regular polygon is generated within the image.
 To create the polygon a randomly sized rectangle is first defined taking into account ``area_ratio`` and ``aspect_ratio``.

 ``area_ratio`` refers to the ratio of the area of ​​the rectangle in question to the total area of ​​the image.
-It is a real value randomly chosen in the interval [0.05, 0.1].
+It is a real value randomly chosen in the interval [0.03, 0.1] (for patch-level localization in [0.1, 0.2]).

 ``aspect_ratio`` refers to the ratio of the length to the height of the rectangle, and is a randomly chosen value in [0.3, 1)U(1, 3.3].